Dynamics365/dynamics365.github.io/_posts/2020-04-06-Getting-onebox-VHD-Dynamics-365-finance-and-operations-virtual-machine.md

 * Open Reporting Services Configuration Manager for SQL Server 2016, then Select Database, select Change Database, and use the new server name.
 * Update the Azure Storage Emulator

-    a.
-From the Start menu, open Microsoft Azure Storage Emulator - v4.0, and run the following commands.
+  * From the Start menu, open Microsoft Azure Storage Emulator - v4.0, and run the following commands.

     ```AzureStorageEmulator.exe start```

     > If you got an error **_Port conflict with existing application_**, please check this [post](https://nuxulu.com/2020/04/05/Azure-Storage-Emulator-Port-conflict-with-existing-application.html).

-    b.
-This command verifies that the emulator is running.
+  * This command verifies that the emulator is running.

     ```AzureStorageEmulator.exe status```

-    c.
-Update the server name
+  * Update the server name

     ```AzureStorageEmulator.exe init -server new_name```

     For more information about Azure storage emulator please follow <https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator>

+  * Update financial reporting

+  Open a Microsoft Windows PowerShell command window as an admin, and run the following command.
+This command contains the default passwords that might have to be updated.
+Be sure to replace **new_name** with the new name.

+    ```powershell
+    cd <update folder>\MROneBox\Scripts\Update
+    .\ConfigureMRDatabase.ps1 -NewAosDatabaseName AxDB -NewAosDatabaseServerName new_name -NewMRDatabaseName ManagementReporter -NewAxAdminUserPassword AOSWebSite@123 -NewMRAdminUserName MRUser -NewMRAdminUserPassword MRWebSite@123 -NewMRRuntimeUserName MRUSer -NewMRRuntimeUserPassword MRWebSite@123 -NewAxMRRuntimeUserName MRUser -NewAxMRRuntimeUserPassword MRWebSite@123
+    ```

-## Location of packages, source code, and other AOS configurations
+## 3. Location of packages, source code, and other AOS configurations

 On a VM, you can find most of the application configuration by opening the web.config file of AOSWebApplication.